barakugav/FDML/README.md

 		.\scripts\get_boost.py --cmd build --boost-top .\libs\boost\ --python C:\programs\Python39\python.exe
 		```

 	The path to the Python executable **should not contains spaces**!
 Boost configuration doesn't handle these space well.
-This is a usually mistake in Windows, as Python is usually installed at `C:\Program Files\Python\`.
+This is a usual mistake in Windows, as Python is usually installed at `C:\Program Files\Python\`.
 	If the Python bindings are not required, `--python {Python executable path}` should be omitted.

 2. Download and install boost manually